 Nudity in art is arguably as old as art itself, with ancient sculptures now referred to as venuses depicted naked, and sporting enlarged genitals and breasts.
-In fact, the 40,000 year old Venus of Hohle Fels, currently believed to be the oldest depiction of the human form, is nude, with dramatically exaggerated reproductive features—a graphic image of neolithic ideals.
+The 40,000 year old Venus of Hohle Fels, the oldest known depiction of the human form, is nude, with dramatically exaggerated reproductive features—a graphic image of neolithic ideals.
 But while the human body has been represented and venerated since the Neolithic, we owe the ancient Greeks for our modern understanding of the nude, specifically their sculptures of male athletes.
-The Greeks loved a beautiful man, and inspired by Egypt's monumental sculptures they developed an entire genre of nude male sculptures called Kouroi around 600BCE.
-The female nude appeared later, when the sculptor Praxiteles was commissioned to create a bathing, but clothed Aphrodite, and created a second version in the nude, which became the of patron symbol of Knidos, the city who purchased her.
+The Greeks loved a beautiful man, and inspired by Egypt’s monumental sculptures they developed an entire genre of nude male sculptures called Kouroi around 600BCE.
+The female nude appeared later, when the sculptor Praxiteles was commissioned to create a bathing, but clothed Aphrodite, and created a second version in the nude, which became the patron symbol of Knidos, the city who purchased her.

 If the heroic nude was exaggerated during the Renaissance, the submissive nude was eroticized to an entirely ridiculous degree.
 Titian’s Venus of Urbino is not only reclining on rumpled sheets and gazing invitingly at the viewer, but her hand covering herself in the traditional pudica gesture might instead be touching herself sexually.

 And so on through the Baroque and Rococo movements.
-Peter Paul Rubens' voluptuous female bodies led to the term Rubenesque, and François Boucher set his nudes in paradise gardens overflowing with lavish velvet and greenery.
-Looking back it almost seems like every figure in Renaissance painting is nude, but they sure seem cheerful about it.
+Peter Paul Rubens’ voluptuous female bodies led to the term Rubenesque, and François Boucher set his nudes in paradise gardens overflowing with lavish velvet and greenery.
+It seems like most figures in Renaissance painting are nude, but they sure are cheerful about it.